Leading from love: a new research project

 Having already completed a series of in depth interviews, the first stage of the research project was a survey of 75 leaders over the summer of 2018.
 Leaders from across all sectors.
 55% either Director or at Board level.
 34% from organisations with over 5000 people.
 I asked how important was leading from love and how comfortable they felt about the idea.
 I asked about what it could look like in practice and what could be possible if there was more of it.

-Over the next year or so I’ll continue the research and will be:
+Over the next year or so I’ll continue the research with a series of leadership case studies (Spring 2020) among other things and will be:

 - Introducing you to leaders who are already working in this way and what’s happening as a result